 - The marriage lasted at least 10 years.

 - You are at least 60 years old (at least 50 if you are disabled), or you are caring for a child from the previous marriage who is either under 16 or became disabled before turning 22 (in which case there is no age or length-of-marriage minimum).

 - You are single or, if you have remarried, you did not do so until after you turned 60 (50 if disabled).

 As with widows and widowers, waiting until you reach the full retirement age (FRA) for survivors — 66 and 2 months for people born in 1957 and gradually rising to 67 for someone born in 1962 or later — entitles you to receive 100 percent of the amount your late ex was getting from Social Security when he or she died.
 (If the deceased never claimed benefits, you will get what he or she was eligible to receive.)
-In most cases, claiming survivor benefits before you reach full retirement age reduces the amount of your benefit.
+In most cases, claiming survivor benefits before you reach FRA reduces the amount of your benefit.

 If you are caring for a child from the marriage who is under the age of 16 or is disabled, you can receive 75 percent of the deceased ex-spouse’s benefit.

 Keep in mind